Zimbabwe’s violent crackdown continues with reports of rapes

-HARARE, Zimbabwe (AP) — Reports of a violent crackdown continue in Zimbabwe as rights groups and others accuse security forces of raping women during house-to-house searches.
+HARARE, Zimbabwe (AP) — Reports of a violent crackdown continued Friday in Zimbabwe as rights groups and others accused security forces of raping women during house-to-house searches.

 Zimbabweans say abuses have not calmed since President Emmerson Mnangagwa on Tuesday denounced the violence as “unacceptable.”
-The unrest began last week as people protested a steep increase in fuel prices.
+The unrest began last week as people protested a steep increase in fuel prices that made gasoline the world’s most expensive.
+The government accuses the opposition of stirring up trouble.

 The army asserts that uniformed perpetrators of abuses are “bogus elements” out to tarnish its image.

-Fearful residents in poor and working-class suburbs are locking themselves in at night.
+Fearful residents in poor and working-class suburbs of the capital, Harare, and second city, Bulawayo, are locking themselves in at night.
+At least 12 people have been killed in the unrest and more than 300 wounded, scores with gunshot wounds, doctors and rights workers have said.

 Most Read Nation & World Stories